 Following decades of civil war over self-determination, South Sudan gained independence from Sudan in July 2011.
-In December 2013, what started as a political crisis within South Sudan took a violent turn, and resulted in a cycle of ethnic killings, massive displacement (in June 2017, 1.9 million are internally displaced and 1.8 million have sought refuge in neighbouring countries) and with some 6 million people, more than one in two, estimated to be food insecure, with localised famine already declared (IPC phases 4-5 in May 2017).
+In December 2013, what started as a political crisis within South Sudan took a violent turn, and resulted in a cycle of ethnic killings, massive displacement (in January 2018, 1.8 million were internally displaced [OCHA] and 2.4 million have sought refuge in neighbouring countries [UNHCR] ) and with some 5.3 million people, , estimated to be severely food insecure, including people facing famine conditions (IPC classification February 2018) representing a 40% increase since January 2017.

 The violence and fighting -including along ethnic lines - have fragmented the political class, the army and the population, and so far a peaceful solution to them is far from reach.
 In August 2015, a peace agreement was signed; however, the fighting in Juba resumed nearly one year later in July 2016.
 The "Agreement on the Resolution of the Conflict in the Republic of South Sudan" established a Transitional Government of National Unity (TGoNU), monitoring mechanisms and a transitional justice regime: all that still remains largely on paper.
-The resumption of widespread fighting leaves civilians at risk of further mass atrocity crimes.
+Despite the ongoing attempt to reactivate the peace process via the IGAD-led High Level Revitalization Forum (HLRF), civilians remain at risk of further mass atrocity crimes, as reported by the UN Panel of Experts on South Sudan.
 Displaced civilians are at imminent risk of gross human rights violations, inter-ethnic violence and subsequent migration wave.
 A pervasive culture of impunity has fuelled recurring cycles of armed violence in South Sudan exacerbating the political, tribal and ethnic drivers of the war.

-Despite its abundant natural resources and substantial reserves of oil, South Sudan remains one of the poorest countries in the world.
-Even in famine conditions, the government continues to obstruct humanitarian organizations while spending a large part of its national budget on arms and security-related issues, while only around 4% of it is dedicated to education and health together.
+Despite its abundant natural resources and substantial reserves of oil, South Sudan remains one of the poorest countries in the world, ranking 181 out of 188 in the Human Development Index list of countries for 2016.
+It is also one of the most dangerous countries for humanitarian organisations to work in.
+Although the country is faced with extreme food insecurity and even famine the government continues to obstruct humanitarian operations while spending a large part of its national budget on arms and security-related issues, while only around 4% of it is dedicated to education and health together.
 Over half of the population is below the age of 18, three quarters are illiterate, and most have to live under very poor health and sanitary conditions with limited economic opportunities.
 The Government derives 95% of its revenues from oil production, deeply affected by the fall of international prices.
 In consequence, public sector wages are increasingly paid late, and recourse to central bank borrowing has triggered triple digit inflation and a rapid depreciation of the currency.

-The country faces huge challenges in its state and nation building efforts to transition out of fragility.
+The country faces huge challenges in its State and nation building efforts to transition out of fragility.
 Decades of civil conflict left South Sudan with virtually no economic and social infrastructure and only a rudimentary public administration system.